rOY369/Docs/work/IoT/database_reconnect_feature.md

 **Note** :

 *Considering the above problems and concerns, I see this as an opportunity to reduce some of the coupling in the applicationcontainer software.
-We have to take a look at how database is being accessed right now and how can we improve its design keeping in mind the problems we have faced in the past and the problems we we are anticipating *
+We have to take a look at how database is being accessed right now and how can we improve its design keeping in mind the problems we have faced in the past and the problems we have at hand and those we can anticipate.*
+- Database reconnect functionality
+- The database functions are exactly the same while accessing the nas database/local database.
+So they should be reusable i.e. it should have a single source.
+But right now we have 2 different sources.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwNzk5MDI4MSwtMTExMjMyNDY3NiwxOD
+eyJoaXN0b3J5IjpbMTU4MTIyNTIxNCwtMTExMjMyNDY3NiwxOD
 gyNjM0OTMyXX0=
 -->